k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 Translations tables are used to:

-A: operate complex language translations between different DBs storing data of different languages
+A: Operate complex language translations between different DBs storing data of different languages

-B: map records using one optional input and one mandatory output value.
+B: Map records using not more than one optional input and one mandatory output value.

-C: transform data from one set of valid values to another in order to enable the execution of various transformation rules.
+C: Transform data from one set of valid values to another in order to enable the execution of various transformation rules.

-(***Solution 7: B ***).
+(***Solution 7: C ***).